clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

     make
     ./repos2web.native

-This should print you the message `test`!
+This should print you the message `test` on the terminal!

 ## Parse the OPAM repository
 To write our script we need to understand the basis of how OPAM for Coq repositories are organized (for example the [repo-stable](https://github.com/coq/repo-stable)).
 All the packages are in the [packages](https://github.com/coq/repo-stable/tree/master/packages) folder.
 There is one folder per package name, all prefixed by `coq:` because we are in the Coq namespace.
 In each package folder, there is one folder per version of the package with three files `descr`, `opam` and `url` to describe the package.

+    packages/
+      coq:list-string/
+        coq:list-string.1.0.0/
+          descr
+          opam
+          url
+        coq:list-string.2.0.0/
+          ...
+      ...

 We define the data type of an OPAM repository in [src/Model.v](https://github.com/clarus/repos2web/blob/master/src/Model.v).
 In a first pass, we will generate an element of type `Packages.t`.
 This is a list of packages described by a name and a list of versions.
 In a second pass, we will generate an element of type `FullPackages.t`, by adding the description of each version and by computing each latest version using the (complex) [Debian ordering](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version).